HostedHooks/nextjs-sample-app/README.md

 # A HostedHooks todo app sample using nextjs

-This example shows how to integrate [HostedHooks](https://docs.hostedhooks.com/getting-started/what-is-hosted-hooks) with react-based applications and send webhooks out for specific events that are triggered within these applications
+This example shows how to integrate [HostedHooks](https://docs.hostedhooks.com/getting-started/what-is-hosted-hooks) with react-based application and send webhooks out for specific events that are triggered within it.

 ## How to use